Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-This easy bean dip is made in the crockpot, which means it basically makes itself.
-With refried beans, cream cheese, sour cream, salsa, tasty taco seasoning, green chilis, and melty cheese, each scoop is a Mexican-inspired flavor party in your mouth!
+This cream cheese bean dip is made in the crockpot with refried beans, cream cheese, sour cream, salsa, tasty taco seasoning, green chilis, and melty cheese and each scoop is a Mexican recipe flavor party!

 • Easy.
-Dump all the ingredients in, set the timer, and let the slow cooker do all the work.
+Dump all the ingredients in, set the timer, and let the slow cooker do all the work in this Cinco De Mayo appetizer or serve it for an easy Mexican side dish.

 Bean dip ingredients on marble counter.